mlflow/mlflow/examples/flower_classifier/README.rst

 - To test REST api scoring do the following two steps:

-  1. Deploy the model as a local REST endpoint by running mlflow pyfunc serve:
+  1. Deploy the model as a local REST endpoint by running ``mlflow models serve``:

   .. code-block:: bash

       # deploy the model to local REST api endpoint
-      mlflow pyfunc serve -p 54321 -r 101 -m model
+      mlflow models serve --model-uri runs:/101/model --port 54321

   2. Apply the model to new data using the provided score_images_rest.py script: